Philippines reports first coronavirus death outside China | DW | 02.02.2020

 The Philippines on Sunday became the first country to report a death from the coronavirus outbreak outside of China, a Chinese man who traveled from Wuhan, the epicenter of the disease.

 The 44-year-old man appears to have been infected before arriving in the Philippines.
-He was admitted to hospital in Manila after experiencing fever, cough and sore throat and later developed severe pneumonia.
+He was admitted to the hospital in Manila after experiencing fever, cough and sore throat.

 "This is the first reported death outside China," Rabindra Abeyasinghe, the World Health Organization representative to the Philippines, told reporters.

 "However, we need to take into mind that this is not a locally acquired case.
-This patient came from the epicentre of this outbreak," Abeyasinghe added.
+This patient came from the epicenter of this outbreak," Abeyasinghe added.

 Authorities in the Philippines confirmed two cases of the virus including the man who died and a 38-year-old female who had traveled from Wuhan to the Philippines with the victim.
-The woman remains in hospital isolation in Manila.
+The woman has been quarantined at a hospital in Manila.

 Coronavirus deaths surge in China